Trump invokes Defense Production Act to force GM to make ventilators after stalled talks

 GM sold the Lordstown plant to a company that wants to make electric commercial vehicles.

-He criticized Barra, saying: "Always a mess with Mary B."
+Trump criticized Barra, saying: "Always a mess with Mary B."

 The tweets were an apparent response to a New York Times report that a $1 billion deal between the White House and the company was called off.
 The contract would have allowed the production of 80,000 ventilators.